The process of applying for a residency visa changed significantly in November 2014, so a long-overdue update is in order.

 So what’s changed?

-The good news is that gringos can now apply for a three year visa straight away.
-It’s no longer necessary to keep doing endless amounts of visa paperwork every year.
+The good news is that gringos can now apply for a three year visa straight away, meaning it’s no longer necessary to keep doing endless amounts of visa paperwork every year.
 Another nice change is that applicants are no longer required to have home inspections which were lengthy, costly and fraught with corruption.
 Finally, it’s no longer necessary for group one countries to apply for an Objeto Determinado, although I’m unsure about other countries, i.e. the USA.
 These days new applicants must have a police background check from their home country instead.

 WORKING VISA REQUIREMENTS: